 - Upgrade eventually required – because Quickbooks is designed for smaller businesses, once your business has outgrown its design, an upgrade will be needed, which could be costly.

 Freshbooks, another software built for SMBs, has been growing in popularity due to its ease of use, professional appearance, and powerful performance.
-Winning various awards in 2018 for its progression and features, it’s no wonder that Freshbooks is now one of the leading bookkeeping programmes not just in the UK, but in the world.
+Winning various awards in 2018 for its progression and features, it’s no wonder that Freshbooks is now one of the leading bookkeeping programs not just in the UK, but in the world.

 - Integration with third-party apps – including Shopify, PayPal amongst many others, the software can integrate with many other operations.

-- Availability on all devices – with its own app, downloadable on both iOS and Android, you can view your accounts at home or on the go, with no need to change device.
+- Availability on all devices – with its own app, downloadable on both iOS and Android, you can view your accounts at home or on the go, with no need to change the device.

 - Free trial – a free month with zero obligation to sign up once the trial has concluded gives you 100% certainty that you are getting the right deal for your business.